 March 3, 2022 Update: The judge in the Paraquat class action lawsuits ruled on several motions to dismiss previously filed by the defendants.
-Judge Rosenstengel ruled that the plaintiffs’ public nuisance and Minnesota consumer protection were not valid and properly dismissed.
+Judge Rosenstengel ruled that the plaintiffs’ public nuisance and Minnesota consumer protection were invalid and properly dismissed.
 That is no big deal.
-The remainder of the claims being asserted by the plaintiffs in the Paraquat exposure lawsuit is allowed to move forward.
+The remaining claims asserted by the plaintiffs in the Paraquat exposure lawsuit are allowed to move forward.
 Notably, Paraquat plaintiffs won on the statute of limitations/statute of repose issues that worried some Paraquat lawyers.

 This clears the way for the opening round of bellwether trials in the MDL in 10 months.
 The first Paraquat lawsuit will go to trial on November 15, 2022.
 Pretrial discovery is going well for plaintiffs.
 So there is a strong possibility the defendants will offer reasonable settlements for Parkinson’s disease plaintiffs before that first trial.